It is a pleasure for the SWinG partnership to be able to introduce you with our nine Intellectual Outputs.

 The Insights report will translate large amounts of data into concise and compelling findings.

-This research report will be produced by Adam B Evans from the University of Copenhagen, Ashleigh Huffman from Athletes for Hope and the SWinG project leader Carole Ponchon, in collaboration with the whole partnership.
+This research report will be produced by Adam B Evans from the University of Copenhagen and the SWinG project leader Carole Ponchon, with the support of Carole Bretteville from the European Federation for Company Sport and in collaboration with the whole partnership.